 Supercode’s design tool enables users to create beautiful codes in minutes with their logo and colors so consumers recognize your brand or design immediately.
 Supercode QR codes are easy to make and enable designers to create trendsetting QR codes.

-When thinking of all possible creative use cases of QR codes for clothing, the possibilities are limitless.
-Whether the business wishes to provide customers with more information about the product, increase the number of followers on social media, drive traffic to a website or ask for some feedback, QRs are very effective and deliver measurable results.
-Here are some of our favourite use cases.
+Possibilities go far with QR codes on clothing.
+Whether a business wishes to provide customers with more information about the product, increase the number of followers on social media, drive traffic to a website or ask for some feedback, QRs are very effective and deliver measurable results.
+Here are some of our favorite use cases.

-QR Codes are an innovative way to convince your customers to buy the whole outfit instead of one item.
-Customers can scan the QR code and redirect them to video links that offer different ways to style the outfit, with shoes and accessories, and where to wear it.
+A QR codes on clothing is an innovative way to convince your customers to buy the whole outfit instead of one item.
+Customers can scan a QR code that redirects them to video links that offer different ways to style the outfit, with shoes and accessories, and where to wear it.

-Using a QR code on clothing tags, bags, and receipts will increase traceability, especially in the luxury goods industry, where items can easily be duplicated or stolen and amongst the brands who invest in sustainability and eco-friendly production process
+Using a QR code clothing label, or on tags, bags, and receipts will increase traceability, especially in the luxury goods industry, where items can easily be duplicated or stolen and amongst the brands who invest in sustainability and eco-friendly production process.

 Supercode URL QR codes are also a great way to lead consumers to your e-commerce store to order, reorder, or return items.
 Share a 360 view of clothes on models so customers can imagine the experience for themselves.